Jlarranaga/Jlarranaga/README.md

 ![image](https://github.com/Jlarranaga/Jlarranaga/assets/149622991/e6a70177-ccd9-4d01-936a-c0b21991c762)

- I am a software engineer with a background in management and real estate.
-I love a good challenge while helping improve society with new innovative technologies.
-I am able to listen intently, understand and come up with solutions that will better the team as a whole.
-I want to be able to bring my problem solving, listening, compassion and understanding skills to the table and help grow a solution making life easier and more enjoyable.
+I am a dynamic software engineer with a unique blend of expertise in management and real estate.
+Passionate about tackling challenges, I am dedicated to leveraging innovative technologies to contribute to the betterment of society.
+My strength lies in active listening, deep understanding, and crafting effective solutions that enhance team dynamics.
+I am eager to bring my problem-solving abilities, attentive listening, and a compassionate understanding of user needs to the table, aiming to contribute to the development of solutions that simplify and enhance people's lives.I am a dynamic software engineer with a unique blend of expertise in management and real estate.
+Passionate about tackling challenges, I am dedicated to leveraging innovative technologies to contribute to the betterment of society.
+My strength lies in active listening, deep understanding, and crafting effective solutions that enhance team dynamics.
+I am eager to bring my problem-solving abilities, attentive listening, and a compassionate understanding of user needs to the table, aiming to contribute to the development of solutions that simplify and enhance people's lives.

 ## My Projects